wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

     4292460 (19.69%) aligned >1 times
 92.30% overall alignment rate</pre>

+Let's have a look at the SAM file:

+<pre style="color: silver; background: black;">head trimmed_LB2A_SRR1964642.sam
+@HD VN:1.0 SO:unsorted
+@SQ SN:NW_017607850.1 LN:6737
+@SQ SN:NW_017607851.1 LN:5396
+@SQ SN:NW_017607852.1 LN:5050
+@SQ SN:NW_017607853.1 LN:5873
+@SQ SN:NW_017607854.1 LN:5692
+@SQ SN:NW_017607855.1 LN:11509
+@SQ SN:NW_017607856.1 LN:12722
+@SQ SN:NW_017607857.1 LN:42555
+@SQ SN:NW_017607858.1 LN:11917</pre>

-The sam file is quite dense and must be stored in a more easily tractable format for future programs.
-Therefore, we convert the sam file to bam, the binary of the sam file, with the following command:
+After reading up on the SAM file format, you know that the "@" signals that we are in the headings section, not the alignment section!
+The same file is quite large so there is little purpose in scrolling to find the alignments section (the file is also much too large for using the "grep" command to locate the alignment section).
+Because the sam file is so dense, it is compressed to binary to create a more easily tractable file for manipulation by future programs.
+We convert the sam file to b<sub>inary</sub>am with the following command:
 <pre style="color: silver; background: black;">samtools view -@ 4 -uhS trim_LB2A_SRR1964642.sam | samtools sort -@ 4 - sort_trim_LB2A_SRR1964642

 Usage: samtools [command] [options] in.sam